MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/create-zones-and-environment-audio.md

 ## Create an Audio Zone

-the *Audio Zone* component lets you indicate a specific area inside the environment, in the form of a trigger collider, that will have its own unique audio settings.
-You can choose a default Voice Setting for the Zone, a Voice Collection that gives the Zone a range of Voice Setting options to choose from depending on changing circumstances, and numerous customization properties.
+To create an Audio Zone, you add the *Audio Zone* component to a room or space in your environment that you want to have customized spatial audio settings.
+The *Audio Zone* component lets you indicate a specific area inside the environment, in the form of a trigger collider, that will have its own unique audio settings.
+You can choose a default [Voice Setting](./spatial-audio-basic-features.md#voice-setting) for the Zone and a [Voice Collection](./spatial-audio-basic-features.md#voice-settings-collection) that gives the Zone a range of Voice Settings to choose from, depending on changing circumstances.
+You can also adjust numerous properties.

 ![______](../../../media/enhance-your-environment/audio-zones/067-audio-zone-component.png)